easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 module load MPI_D
 ```

-thent MPI_C gets unloaded, Lmod notices that it also has to unload/deactivate Appl_E, then will load MPI_D for Compiler_A and
+then MPI_C gets unloaded, Lmod notices that it also has to unload/deactivate Appl_E, then will load MPI_D for Compiler_A and
 finally will notice that there is an equivalent Appl_E module available again, and Lmod will load that one also.
 However,
 now loading Compiler_B will cause a warning that MPI_D and Appl_E have been deactivated as there is no module name MPI_D in
 any version for Compiler_B.